youzan/ngx_http_html_sanitize_module/README.md

 **context:** location

-Set the allowed URL protocol at [linkable attribute](#linkable_attribute) when only the URL is absoluted rahter than related and enable URL protocol check by setting the querystring [url_protocol][#url_protocol] check mode as the following:
+Set the allowed URL protocol at [linkable attribute](#linkable_attribute) when only the URL is absoluted rahter than related and enable URL protocol check by setting the querystring [url_protocol] check mode as the following:

 ```nginx
 html_sanitize_url_protocol http https tel;